gagin/rsiers/CODEBASE.md

   - Fetches data from the backend API
   - Visualizes indicators and metrics
   - Provides the time machine feature
+  - Shows "Backend unavailable, retry" button when backend is down
+  - Auto-switches to time machine mode with latest historical data when backend is unavailable

 ### Data